Richard Cobden: American Civil War

 When the American Civil War threatened to break out in the United States, Cobden was deeply distressed, but after the conflict became inevitable his sympathies were wholly with the Union because the Confederacy was fighting for slavery.
 Nonetheless, his great anxiety was that the British nation should not be committed to any unworthy course during the progress of that struggle.
-When relations with the United States were becoming critical and menacing in consequence of the depredations committed on American commerce by vessels issuing from British ports, actions that would lead to the post-war Alabama Claims, he brought the question before the House of Commons in a series of speeches of rare clearness and force.
+When relations with the United States were becoming critical and menacing as a consequence of depredations committed against the United States by aid to the Confederacy from blockade runners and Confederate commerce raiders issuing from British ports respectively, actions that would lead to the post-war Alabama Claims, he brought the question before the House of Commons in a series of speeches of rare clearness and force.
+In an 1862 speech in Rochdale about the Lancashire Cotton Famine he said that "t would be cheaper to keep the whole population of the cotton districts [...] on turtle, champagne and venison than to send to America to obtain cotton by force of arms".

+Character and motivations

+Cobden was characterised from his early years by energy and sociability, but also particularly by a desire to learn and understand the traits of the world, a characteristic that stayed with him throughout his life.

+He had many friends from many walks of life.

+Disraeli commended Cobden on his careful art of avoiding to drive his arguments to an extremity, which was one secret of his singular persuasiveness.

+Cobden may have been disappointed that improvements in material wealth did not bring moral improvements.
+He wrote towards the end of his life "Nations have not yet learnt to bear prosperity, liberty, and peace.
+They will learn it in a higher state of civilization.
+We think we are the models for posterity, when we are little better than beacons to help it to avoid the rocks and quicksands.
+The world is sadly slow to learn..."

 Death

-For several years Cobden had been suffering severely at intervals from bronchial irritation and a difficulty of breathing.
-Owing to this he had spent the winter of 1860 in Algeria, and every subsequent winter he had to be very careful and confine himself to the house, especially in damp and foggy weather.
+For several years Cobden was unwell with bronchial irritation and difficulty of breathing.
+Owing to this he had spent the winter of 1860 in Algeria, and every subsequent winter he confined himself to the house, especially in damp and foggy weather.
+He remained intellectually engaged in seeking international peace and other themes.
 On 2 April 1865 he died peacefully at his apartments in London.
+He was buried at West Lavington church in West Sussex on 7 April.
+A large funeral procession assembled at Cocking Causeway to process to the church a mile away.
+His grave was surrounded by a large crowd of mourners, among whom were Gladstone, Bright, Milner Gibson, Charles Villiers and a host besides from all parts of the country.